ncsl/seek/workflow/documentation.md

 The output of this will be xyz millimeter coordinates of each electrode in the anatomical MRI space.

 *Reference:* For more information on Fieldtrip Toolbox and the GUI, see: https://www.fieldtriptoolbox.org/tutorial/human_ecog/#anatomical-workflow

+### 2b.
+Advanced Usage - Semi-automated Electrode Localization

+TODO.
+IN TESTING PHASE.

+SEEK will provide an algorithm that attempts to localize all contacts on sEEG electrodes.
+In order to do so, one must localize at least 2 contacts per sEEG electrode in the above step.
+Then save the output, and run the corresponding algorithm script.

+One can then open up the matlab script again to check the work of all the electrode locations.

+Reference:
+- Huynh C., Li A., et al., “Towards Automatic Localization and Anatomical Labeling of Intracranial Depth Electrodes in Brain Images”.
+IEEE Engineering in Medicine and Biology Conference, Montreal, Canada (2020).

 ## 3. ``coregistration_and_viz_workflow``
 The input of this workflow is the coregistered CT image and electrode coordinates (in ``*_electrodes.tsv`` file